 - All manuscript submissions should be in Word document format.
 I will use Track Changes and Comments to edit within the document.

 - Payment must be made in full before I return the manuscript.
+You may pay via credit card or bank transfer.

 - If you are not able to send me the manuscript by the date you have reserved, I will do my best to work you in around other projects, but I cannot guarantee I will finish your edit by the date I originally quoted if you submit late.